Cantonal Family Affair

 In the French-speaking part of Switzerland, la Romandie, the largest cities are Lausanne and Geneva, followed until recently by La Chaux-de-Fonds (Canton of Neuchâtel).

-From 1 January 2021, however, Neuchâtel will be the canton’s largest city.
-The capital of the canton merged with the municipalities of Corcelles-Cormondrèche, Valangin and Peseux.
-The new municipality has 45 000 inhabitants.
+However, Neuchâtel will become the canton’s largest city on 1 January 2021.
+The canton’s capital merged with the municipalities of Corcelles-Cormondrèche, Valangin, and Peseux, and the new municipality has 45,000 inhabitants.

-However, La Chaux-de-Fonds remains the capital of the watchmaking industry, (cité horlogère) or, as it is said, La Chaux-de-Fonds has for a long time financed the administration of the canton.
+However, La Chaux-de-Fonds remains the capital of the watchmaking industry (cité horlogère) and has long financed the canton’s administration (so they say).

 For centuries, Neuchâtel was the seat and (lucrative) job machine of the Counts of Neuchâtel and their German, French and Prussian successors (1395-1857).

-However, the city of Neuchâtel also developed its own industry and a large sector of small and medium-sized enterprises.
-Today it has become the seat of several multinationals.
+However, the city of Neuchâtel also developed its industry and a large sector of small and medium-sized enterprises.
+Today, it has become the seat of several multinational companies.

 La Chaux-de-Fonds remains the canton’s UNESCO World Heritage Site, just as Neuchâtel is the university town.

-Both cities have a rich cultural life and an entrepreneurial spirit and are well-positioned and fully embedded in the Confederacy.
+Both cities have a rich cultural life and entrepreneurial spirit.
+Theyll-poalso sitioned and fully embedded in the Confederacy.

-The rivalry is not a ‘Graben’, but rather a family affair.
+The rivalry is not a ‘Graben’ but a family affair.